lfn3/personal-site/content/post/why-write-property-tests.md

 +++

-Just in case you're not sure what a property based test is, it's a test where rather than specifying the input, e.g.
-`1 + 1 = 2`, instead get the computer to generate the input for you, and validate a more abstract property of the thing that you're testing.
+Just in case you're not sure what a property based test is, it's a test where rather than specifying the input and output, e.g. `1 + 1 = 2`, instead get the computer to generate the input for you, and validate a more abstract property of the thing that you're testing.
 For example: `x < x + y`.
 They're also known as generative tests.

 Hopefully that shows they're a little more complicated to write (the above example isn't even correct unless we ignore negative numbers), but I'm going to spend the rest of this post explaining why I think they're worth writing despite the